CS328UnreliableNarrator/UnrealiableNarrator/scriptLevelOne.md

  Cubicle with colors:

  	**Got it!
-I need to look at the Boss' computer
+I have the password for the boss' computer

  Boss computer: